 No refund will be made for withdrawal occurring after the fourth week of the semester.

 Title IV recipients should note that the amount of the student refund will be calculated only after the aid proceeds are appropriately returned to each program.
-Please contact the Office of Student Accounts or the Office of Financial Aid for more information on Title IV refunds.

 VASA (VISUAL ARTS STUDENT ASSOCIATION)